 The main reason why visuals are such an important asset in the digital world is that we, humans, are strongly visual beings.
 We process visual information much quicker than textual information, for example.
 After all, we get to see before we learn to speak.

 Our sense of vision is our main data-gathering tool.
 90% of information that reaches our brains is visual information.
-And the speed at which it’s processed means that we only need to glance at something to form an opinion on it.
+And the speed at which it’s a process means that we only need to glance at something to form an opinion on it.
 That’s the double-edged sword of the Internet being such a visual place.
 A website with bad visuals will quickly be dismissed, while a website with good visual content will quickly solicit a favorable reaction.
 If there’s one reason your website needs to include high-quality photos, it’s this one — your website will be judged based on its looks.

 What Do High-Quality Visuals Mean in the Digital Landscape?

-There’s a whole host of impressions that are tied to having high-quality images on a website.
+There’s a whole host of impressions that tie to having high-quality images on a website.
 A website that doesn’t pay enough attention to visuals will seem shoddy, untrustworthy, and uninterested in attracting visitors.
 On the other hand, a website with high-quality images will attract the opposite connotations — it will appear more modern, trustworthy, user-oriented, and engaging.

 The visual element also plays an important role in the way websites function.
 High-quality visuals can significantly boost the website’s ability to foster healthy conversion rates.
 Visual cues can also be very helpful when it comes to planning website navigation.
 Many other elements on a website, including forms and calls-to-action, rely on visuals to perform their function.